-6.42 Tilton on the Hill Sewage Treatment Works (SWT) is located to the south of the village off Loddington Road.
-The Water Friendly Farming project identified that the stream to the
+6.42 Tilton on the Hill Sewage Treatment Works is located to the south of the village off Loddington Road.
+The Water Friendly Farming project identified that the stream to the east of the village is highly polluted by phosphorus discharge from the sewage treatment works that are ten to twenty times higher than those in neighbouring tributaries.
+It is the main driver for high concentrations in the main stream at least as far down as the SSSI site at Skeffington Wood.

-- east of the village is highly polluted by phosphorus discharge from the sewage treatment works that are ten to twenty times higher than those in neighbouring tributaries.
-It is the main driver for high concentrations in the main stream at least as far down as the SSSI site at Skeffington Wood. - 6.43 Tilton on the Hill STW is not the only source of pollution within the river environment and Anglian Water's business plan has identified the STW for environmental improvements to include a phosphorous removal scheme under the Water Industry National Environment Programme obligations by 2030. - 6.44 To improve water quality and aquatic biodiversity in the parish, housing development should take account of the existing demands on the sewage treatment works.
+6.43 To improve water quality and aquatic biodiversity in the parish, housing development should take account of the existing demands on the sewage treatment works.
 The upgrading of the Sewage Treatment Works to reduce water quality impacts would be supported.